 Phonics & Reading

-At St Mary's School, we value reading as a key life skill, and are dedicated to enabling our pupils to become lifelong readers.
+At St Marys School, we value reading as a key life skill, and are dedicated to enabling our pupils to become lifelong readers.
 We believe reading is key for academic success in order for children to ‘Shine as lights in the world’.
 We intend to encourage all pupils to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading, to gain knowledge across the curriculum and develop their comprehension skills.
-It is our intention to ensure that, by the end of their primary education, all pupils at St Mary’s are able to read fluently and with confidence, in any subject in their forthcoming secondary education.
+Our intent is to ensure that our curriculum is accessible to all children, by providing challenge for all, including the most able, and by supporting those children with SEND according to their individual needs, to ensure the best possible outcomes for all children.
+At St Mary’s, we aim to ensure that, by the end of their primary education, all pupils are able to read fluently and with confidence, in any subject in their forthcoming secondary education.

 What do we teach?
 What does this look like?

 Our whole curriculum is shaped by our school vision which aims to enable all children, regardless of background, ability, additional needs, to ‘Shine as lights in the world’

 Phonics and the teaching of reading and writing